- National FACC Network

 Ariane Daguin was born into a world of great food in Gascony, in the Southwest of France.
 Her father, André Daguin, chef-owner of the Hotel de France in Auch, Gascony, is famous throughout France for his artistry with foie gras and other Gascon specialties.
 Ariane was an expert at deboning ducks, rendering duck fat, preparing terrines and cooking the game birds her grandfather hunted by the time she was ten.
 A career in food might have seemed natural, but Ariane decided to pursue an academic degree at Columbia University.
 While working part-time for a New York pâté producer, Ariane was in the right place when the opportunity to market the first domestically-produced foie gras presented itself.
 In 1985 she gathered her financial resources and launched D’Artagnan with a co-worker, the only purveyor of game and foie gras in the U.S. at the time.
 Today, Ariane and D’Artagnan are devoted advocates for natural, sustainable and humane production.
 D’Artagnan has been at the forefront of the organic movement in America, pioneering organic, free-range chicken (years before the FDA allowed the word “organic” on the label), and humanely raised veal.
 In 2005, D’Artagnan celebrated its twentieth anniversary and after two decades of collaboration, Ariane acquired her partner’s share of the company to become sole owner in August of that year.
 Ariane wrote a French-language memoir D’Artagnan à New York which was published by Grasset in 2010 and tells how she created her business in the United States.

-Mahlet Woldemariam, MS, MBA Global Project Manager Immunology and Inflammation, is a Research and Development professional with over 20 years of experience spanning across academic institutions, device, and biopharmaceutical industries.
-Mahlet is a Global Project Manager within the Immunology and Inflammation therapeutic area at Sanofi, responsible for one of Sanofi’s flagship products..
+Mahlet Woldemariam is a Research and Development professional with over 20 years of experience spanning across academic institutions, device, and biopharmaceutical industries.
+Mahlet is a Global Project Manager within the Immunology and Inflammation therapeutic area at Sanofi, responsible for one of Sanofi’s flagship products.
 Her achievements include multiple drug indication approvals.
 Mahlet joined Sanofi in 2012 as a Clinical Sciences and Operations Project Leader and worked as the Pre-Approval Inspection Expert for various Sanofi/Genzyme projects.
 Mahlet brings with her years of project leadership and management experience.
 Prior to joining Sanofi, Mahlet worked at Novartis Vaccines and Diagnostics as Associate Director of Project Management.
 Mahlet has been recognized for effectively and efficiently leading large scale, complex international drug development programs.
-In addition to her professional work, Mahlet serves as a board member for The Girls Scouts Heart of New Jersey and as a VP of Finance for What her WIN (a non-profit based out of NYC with a focus on educating and empowering women.
+In addition to her professional work, Mahlet serves as a board member for The Girls Scouts Heart of New Jersey and as a VP of Finance for Watch her Win (a non-profit organization based out of NYC with a focus on educating and empowering women).
 Mahlet holds a BS in Biology and Studio Art from Simmons College, MS in Drug Regulatory affairs and Health Policy from Massachusetts College of Pharmacy and Health Sciences and MBA from Simmons College, School of Management.

 Carolyn Rogers has spent the past 8+ years as an enterprise product and marketing leader at IBM, with a focus on go-to-market, partnerships, strategy and emerging tech.
 Currently a product manager for IBM's Business Automation portfolio, she previously worked on Enterprise Blockchain, Hybrid Cloud, and AI.
 A French-American dual citizen, Carolyn's other interests include international relations, economics, tech policy, fitness, and music.
 She became a member of the FACC in November 2020, and is co-chair for the Tech, Start-Ups, and Entrepreneurs committee.